Product-market fit insights for technical founders.

 Fetching recent blog posts from unconventionalunderdogs.blog

-Unfortunately, many technical founders build amazing innovations that never find their market.
-Not because the innovation isn't good enough, but because the product insights came too late or never at all.
-Yet, identifying the right personas and applying product market fit methods addresses this challenge.
+Unfortunately, many technical founders build amazing innovations that do not get used.
+This results in a lot of time wasted and soul crushing heartbreak, for everyone.
+Oftentimes, this happens because product insights, particularly about potential users and market dynamics, weren't discussed or incorporated.
+Because relevant insights for emerging products are hard to acquire.
+Also, tradeoff conversations are very hard to have.
+Yet, identifying the right personas and applying product-market fit methods helps address these challenges.
 We've seen this pattern from multiple angles: bringing emerging technologies to market at O'Reilly Media, building developer tools at NVIDIA, and working directly with founders navigating these waters.

-We work with technical founders in machine learning, data science, data engineering, and infrastructure to bridge the gap between technical excellence and product success.
+We work with technical founders in machine learning, data science, data engineering, and infrastructure to build bridges and tunnels between technical excellence, users, and product success.
 This includes:

 Technical founders are akin to unicorns, dragons, and sabertooth tigers.
-Frameworks for the sake of frameworks are not helpful, particularly when responsible for the care and support of highly unique intelligent entities with intense skills. unconventional underdogs acquire specific contextual insights on technologies, markets, target users, constraints, and potential tradeoffs that support nuanced complex product roadmap and engineering decisions.
+Product insights data without traceable provenance is not helpful, particularly when responsible for the care and support of highly unique intelligent entities with intense skills. unconventional underdogs acquire specific contextual insights on technologies, markets, target users, constraints, and potential tradeoffs that support nuanced complex product roadmap and engineering decisions.

 Acquiring this relevant data and insights may mean structured user interviews to validate or invalidate assumptions.
 It might mean analyzing usage patterns to find unexpected use cases.
 The insights may broker intense internal collaborative conversations about prioritization.
 The work adapts to what is actually needed, not a restrictive spec or doctrine that may not be applicable for product development built on emerging technologies.